Kopylec/rapid-jdbc/README.md

 JDBCContext.getInstance().setEntityClasses(Country.class, Person.class);
 ```
 ### Executing SQLs
 In RapidJDBC you run SQLs by creating **repositories**.
-To create one you need extend from the basic `Repository` class provided by the library.
+To create one you need to extend from the basic `Repository` class provided by the library.
 Every repository **method can execute one and only one SQL** statement.
 To provide SQL statement parameters use method arguments.

 To execute a query you must annotate a repository method with `@Query` annotation.
 Inside the method you only have to deal with the `ResultSet`. `Repository` class provides convenient methods to simplify working with `ResultSet`.
 For example you can create an entity with a single `Repository.createEntity(...)` method invocation.
 To create an entity with this method you must map entity fields to `ResultSet` columns using `@Column` annotation.
 Remember that creating entity via `Repository.createEntity(...)` is easier but has slightly more performance overhead than using standard result set access methods like `Repository.getString(...)`